cap-js/docs/java/change-tracking.md

 ## Diff Processor

-In your business logic you often want to compare two states of the entity, find out if some value in them is changed and react on this change.
+In your business logic you may want to compare two states of an entity e.g. before and after an operation.
+Usually, you might want to react on changed values, for instance, to track changes accordingly.
 To do that you can use `CdsDiffProcessor`, similar to the [Data Processor](/java/cds-data#cds-data-processor).
 It traverses through two states of the entity and reports you differences between them along the way.